andrewlferguson/snrv/docs/README.md

 If you would like to use Read The Docs with `autodoc` (included automatically) and your package has dependencies, you will need to include those dependencies in your documentation yaml file (`docs/requirements.yaml`).

+Also need to update api.rst with list of all package components for which documentation should appear in index.